Skip to main content

 D

 Small white to pale lilac flowers in whorls along upper stems from midsummer through early fall.
 Flowers attract pollinators including bees.
-Flavor strongest just before flowering.
+Flavor is strongest just before flowering.

 Detailed Descriptions